CitrineInformatics/community-tools/web_ui_examples/03_data_views.md

 ![Configure ML](fig/25_configure_ml.png "Configure ML")

 You have the option of training ML models now, or later.
-Since this is a fairly involved process, we'll cover it in [a subsequent guide](06_machine_learning.md), and select "Later" for now.
+Since this is a fairly involved process, we'll cover it in [a subsequent guide](06_machine_learning.md).
+Just select "Later" for now.

 ## View matrix
 Congratulations on making your first View!
 If you're not automatically redirected to the View, then you should be able to find it in your list of [Data Views](https://citrination.com/data_views).
 The first page that pops up should be the matrix display: